Mintu-Nandi-24/Cell-signaling-OT-Information/README-Exp-Data-Analysis.md

 # TNF Signaling: Mutual Information and 2-Wasserstein Distance Estimation

-This repository contains Python scripts for analyzing **Mutual Information (MI)** and **2-Wasserstein Distance (2-WD)** in TNF signaling networks, based on NF-κB and ATF-2 responses in WT and A20-deficient cells.
+This repository contains Python scripts for analyzing **Mutual Information (MI)** and **2-Wasserstein Distance (WD)** in TNF signaling networks, based on NF-κB and ATF-2 responses in WT and A20-deficient cells.
 The workflow combines statistical inference, optimization, and convergence diagnostics to quantify information–geometry trade-offs in cellular signaling.

 ---